 Wells Fargo cardholders have a higher average credit score of 750, but the bank accepts applicants with a variety of scores.
 Those interested in a Wells Fargo credit card can choose from rewards options including points and cash back, as well as intro APR offers.
 To apply, you can head into a local Wells Fargo bank branch, call the toll-free number, or head online to fill out an application.

-If you’ve received a pre-qualification offer in the mail, you can also apply by filling out the accompanying application.
-There is currently no way to signup for or check for Wells Fargo credit card pre-qualification offers online.
+If you’ve received an offer in the mail, you can also apply by filling out the accompanying application.

 4. Await an Approval Response